melroy89/dotfiles/README.md

 ### Font

-I use the terminal font: "DejaVu Sans Mono Book".
+I use the nerd terminal font: "[DejaVuSansM Nerd Font Mono Regular](https://www.nerdfonts.com/font-downloads)" 11 pt (fallback: "DejaVu Sans Mono Book").

 I sometimes also use: "[Terminus Regular](http://terminus-font.sourceforge.net/)" (not TTF) 10 pt, install package: `xfonts-terminus`.

+The reason to use a Nerd Font is because I also use [Starship](https://starship.rs/) as shell prompt.

 Add add a new file to `~/.config/fontconfig/fonts.conf`, with content to disable hinting and anti-alias in Terminals (mono-fonts):